 Enjoy a day at the zoo

 After our year across Africa, we have a hard time stepping into zoos.
 However, we know that not everyone can head into the wild and enjoy the many beautiful animals that populate our earth and most zoos do great things for animal conservation and funding.
 Helsinki Zoo is a 30-minute bus ride from the city center is perfect for families that want to see some Arctic animals like the lynx, wolverine, and reindeer.
 The Helsinki Zoo also houses Coco, the oldest sloth in the entire world!

 The zoo dates back to 1889 and is located on its own island.
-Meaning you can visit one of the oldest zoos in the world right in Helsinki.
-You won’t find any elephants, giraffe, or zebra here as the zoo strives to only have animals that can adapt to the climates of Finland.
+This means you can visit one of the oldest zoos in the world right in Helsinki.
+You won’t find any elephants, giraffes, or zebra here as the zoo strives to only have animals that can adapt to the climates of Finland.